IV. Nursing Model Components

 Attrition of nurses under age 50

-An analysis of the 2022 NSSRN asked nurses in 2023 if they were still working in the nursing position that they held on December 31st, 2021.
-An annualized 1.53% of nurses responded that they were no longer in that nursing position or any other nursing position and no longer had any desire to be a part of the nursing workforce.
+An analysis of the 2022 NSSRN asked RNs in 2023 if they were still working in the nursing position that they held on December 31st, 2021.
+An annualized 1.53% of RNs responded that they were no longer in that nursing position or any other nursing position and no longer had any desire to be a part of the nursing workforce.
+Analysis of the 2011-2023 Current Population Survey found that 2.21% of LPNs under age 50 were working in a different occupation one year later.
+Therefore, 1.53% of RNs under 50 and 2.21% of LPNs under 50 are removed from the model each year to simulate nurses below retirement age who leave nursing for a different career.

 Attrition of nurses aged 50 or older